-EXTRA CREDIT: Zoom Meetings (optional, up to 20 points of Extra Credit Available)
+EXTRA CREDIT: Zoom Meetings (optional, up to 20 points of Extra Credit available)

-Four times this semester, I will hold Zoom Meetings.
+Four times this semester, I will hold live Zoom Meetings.
 These sessions are an opportunity to discuss the readings, ask questions, and get a better understanding of core issues and concepts.
 You can earn up to 5 points of extra credit each for attending AND participating in these Zoom sessions.
 COME PREPARED WITH QUESTIONS FOR ME ABOUT THE MATERIAL.

 It is highly recommended that you attend and participate in as many live Zoom Meetings as possible.
 The more you participate and interact, the more you will get out of the experience, and the more credit you will ultimately earn.
 However, because I know that your schedules can be complicated, all Zoom Meetings will be recorded and available to watch after the session.
-And if you cannot attend any of the sessions in real time, you may still earn extra credit by watching the recordings, writing a short summary of what was discussed, and emailing that to me within one week of each meeting.
+If you cannot attend any of the sessions in real time, you may still earn extra credit by watching the recordings, writing a short summary of what was discussed, and emailing that to me within one week of each meeting.

 FYI, in this class, it is okay if you join these sessions a little late, or need to leave a little early.
 Unlike a regular classroom, you can always go back and watch the recording of the portion you missed, and it's also not as disruptive when people join a Zoom Meeting late as it is when they walk into a regular classroom late.
-You do need to attend for at least one full hour for it to count for towards the full 5 points of extra credit, but I'll make a note for at least partial credit if you show up for at least some portion of the time.
-Invitation links will be sent via email and Canvas Announcements.
-Zoom Meetings for Fall 2021 are scheduled as follows:
+You do need to attend for at least one full hour for it to count for towards the full 5 points of extra credit, but I'll make a note for at least partial extra credit if you show up for at least some portion of the time.
+Zoom Meetings for Fall 2022 are scheduled as follows:

-- ZOOM MEETING (1): THU AUG 19 @ 6:00 7:30 pm - ZOOM MEETING (2): TUE SEP 21 @ 6:00 7:30 pm - ZOOM MEETING (3): WED NOV 3 @ 6:00 7:30 pm - ZOOM MEETING (4): MON DEC 6 @ 6:00 7:30 pm
+- MON AUG 22: ZOOM MEETING (1) @ 6:00 7:30 pm - TUE SEP 27: ZOOM MEETING (2) @ 6:00 7:30 pm - WED NOV 9: ZOOM MEETING (3) @ 6:00 7:30 pm - THU DEC 1: ZOOM MEETING (4) @ 6:00 7:30 pm